jshsmth/energy_portal/README.md

    yarn dev
    ```

-4. Open [http://localhost:3000](http://localhost:3000) in your browser to see the application.
+4. Open [http://localhost:3000](http://localhost:3000) in your browser to explore the demo.

 ## Project Structure